Current risk situation

 1.4 Noise exposure (during shoulder periods and at night)

-Prior to the Covid-19 crisis, flight operations after 10 p.m. exceeded the night-time noise level permitted by the authorities.
-During 2020, noise levels were within the current limits in all surrounding residential areas even at night.
-However, when the number of flights picks up again there is a risk of further operational restrictions, especially from 10 p.m. onwards, and a concomitant loss of revenue if compliance is not significantly improved, for example through measures to prevent delays or as a result of changes to the permitted noise levels as have been requested by the company.
+Prior to the Covid-19 crisis, flight operations at Zurich Airport after 10 p.m. exceeded the night-time noise level permitted by the authorities.
+The permitted noise level was defined in law in 2015 but is based on an obsolete forecast from 2003 for the year 2010.
+In 2021, the permitted noise level was exceeded to a considerable extent in the two night-time hours.
+If, faced with a continued rise in traffic volumes, it is not possible to significantly improve compliance – for example through measures to prevent delays or as a result of changes to the permitted noise levels as already requested by the company – there is a risk of further operational restrictions, especially from 10 p.m. onwards, and a concomitant loss of revenue.
 Flughafen Zürich AG is actively working to improve the situation in talks with authorities, as well as in ongoing approval and court proceedings, and also operationally together with its airport partners Skyguide and Swiss.
-If the permitted noise exposure limits are maintained or were to be tightened even further, this would pose a substantial threat to the airport’s hub operations and to its intercontinental connections.
+If the permitted noise exposure limits are maintained or were to be tightened even further, this would pose a substantial threat to the airport's hub operations and to its intercontinental connections.
 As a consequence, numerous connecting feeder flights on European routes would also disappear.

-2. Decline in demand/interruptions to business due to external influencing factors
+2. Decline in demand/disruption due to external influencing factors

 Experience over the past few years has shown that the air transport sector is sensitive to external events such as economic crises, acts of terrorism or pandemics.
 In addition, other external factors such as the political and macro-economic environment could have a negative impact on demand in both the aviation and non-aviation segments at Zurich Airport.

 A pandemic could have severe company-wide effects, starting with a significant reduction in air traffic due to border closures, quarantine requirements and a lack of internationally coordinated action to tackle the pandemic.
 In addition, authorities could order businesses to close, which could have an appreciable impact on retail partners and therefore on the related revenue of Flughafen Zürich AG.
-In the event of large-scale employee absences due to illness or quarantine, it cannot be guaranteed that labour-intensive activities on site will be carried out to the usual standard of quality.
-As the companies at Zurich Airport are highly specialised, Flughafen Zürich AG is very much dependent on its home carrier and the main ground handling companies.
-In addition to reduced operational capacity as a result of the health situation, if one of these partners were to get into difficulties or fail completely, this could have severe consequences for Flughafen Zürich AG.
+In the event of large-scale employee absences due to illness or quarantine, it cannot be guaranteed that labour-intensive activities will be carried out to the usual standard of quality.

 It must be assumed, however, that climate change will also result in an increase in one-off events such as flooding following heavy rainfall.
 Wherever possible and cost-effective, property and business interruption insurance is taken out to mitigate the resulting financial risks.
 The same applies to risks from other events not caused by climate change such as earthquakes for example.